Ready to say goodbye to student loan debt for good? Learn More

 If debt collectors are calling you about a debt that you thought you were current with, you need to check your credit reports to see if the debt has been reported to the credit bureaus.
 If it hasn’t, you may be able to address the situation before it reaches them.

-You can check your credit report with each of the three major credit bureaus for free once a year at annualcreditreport.com.
+You can check your credit report with each of the three major credit bureaus for free once a week at annualcreditreport.com.
 This website is sponsored by the federal government.
-It’s the only one that gives you free credit reports once a year from all three bureaus.
+It’s the only one that gives you free credit reports once a week from all three bureaus.
 You can also get your credit scores from all three bureaus for a fee.
-Equifax will also give you up to six free credit reports each year.
-This is a handy way to pull another copy of your credit report after paying your bill to ensure that the delinquent payment was removed.

 It’s always rotten to learn that a creditor sent your account to collections after the fact, but this is legal under federal law.
 The Fair Credit Reporting Act (FCRA) mandates that any financial institution that extends credit to consumers must report its actions to the consumer whenever it reports negative information to the credit bureaus.
 But this law doesn't apply to cell phone carriers, utility companies, hospitals, and many other entities that report to the credit bureaus.
 Also, financial institutions have up to 30 days after they send negative information to the credit bureaus to tell you they’ve done so.
 This makes it difficult to take action before the blemish hits your report.